How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • Signatures of the parties.

 Practice shows that the lack of agreement between husband and wife leads to conflicts.
-Against this background, an unscrupulous party may try to hide the common property.
+Against this background, an unscrupulous party may try to hide common property.

 The most common ways are: